amyeo/4chanthread-imgdl/README.md

 1. requests
 2. BeautifulSoup

+## Download resumption
+When the program encounters a file that is already saved to disk, it does not download it again.
+In the case that you download the same thread twice, it will only download new images.

+In the case that a download fails for a picture, it is discarded.
+You can run the program again to download that particular picture.

 ## Warning
 Do not be stupid.
 Do not use this to overload 4chan servers or cause excessive amounts of bandwidth to be used.
 I will not be responsible for how you use the software.